Zendure/developer-device-data-report/README.md

 # zendure-developer-device-report

 ## About
-Subscribe to device data for Zendure products.
-To receive information from the device, Developers can obtain the same device information as the official App by subscribing to Zendure MQTT Broker
+The current version supports subscribing to device uplink data，Subscribe to device data for Zendure products.
+To receive information from the device, Developers can obtain the same device information as the official App by subscribing to Zendure MQTT Broker。

 Purpose：Open device data for all zendure App users, developers can obtain device information through the following steps